JakeCooper/OnePlusTwoBot/README.md

 1. (Optional) Change how long do you want to wait for the email to arrive ```EMAIL_CHECK_TIMEOUT``` at line 10
 1. Download and install Requests (http://docs.python-requests.org/en/latest/)
 1. Run! (`python GuerrillaMailExploit.py`)

+## gmailClicker - OnePlusTwo
+Click on the confirmation link in a gmail message

+Steps to use :

+1. Insert your email adress and your password (line 38)

+2. Install pip if it is not all done

+3. Install request package -> pip install requests

+4. run it